After a historic bomb cyclone blizzard, more snow looms for the Northeast

 - Potential for more snow: Another chance for snow will materialize for the Northeast not long after this brutal storm.
 Fortunately, it looks to be quick-hitting without massive snow potential.
 The new storm will bring some snow to the Great Lakes on Tuesday and reach the Northeast overnight into Wednesday.
 Most places in the region will see less than two inches, though higher elevations in Pennsylvania, New York and New England might get a few more.

-- Dizzying flight cancellations: The monstrous bomb cyclone has also wreaked havoc on air travel, with more than 10,000 US flights canceled from Sunday to Tuesday.
-As of around 10 a.m.
-Monday, about 63% of those canceled flights – more than 3,518 – were scheduled to arrive or depart from the three major airports servicing the New York City area: LaGuardia, JFK and Newark Liberty International.
+- Dizzying flight cancellations: The monstrous bomb cyclone also wreaked havoc on air travel, with more than 10,000 US flights canceled from Sunday to Tuesday.
+That includes more than 2,000 cancellations for Tuesday, with the majority concentrated at Boston Logan International Airport, with high levels of disruption also spread across the New York City–area airports, according to FlightAware.

-- Power outages stabilized, but widespread: Power outages soared through Monday, caused by extreme winds and heavy snow, with close to 400,000 customers out of power at 6:30 a.m.
+- Widespread power outages persist: Power outages soared through Monday, caused by extreme winds and heavy snow, with close to 400,000 customers out of power at 6:30 a.m.
 ET.
 That number hit 650,000 five hours later.
-Outages across the Northeast and mid-Atlantic regions appeared to stabilize by 1 p.m., and by 5 p.m., more than 500,000 customers were still impacted.
-But some power restoration efforts were delayed because of the very blizzard conditions that caused them.
+Outages across the Northeast and mid-Atlantic regions appeared to stabilize by 1 p.m.
+Monday.
+But some power restoration efforts were delayed because of the very weather that caused them.
+By early Tuesday, about 375,000 customers were still impacted.

-CNN’s Chris Boyette, Aaron Cooper, Holly Yan, Alaa Elassar, Zoe Sottile and meteorologists Mary Gilbert, Briana Waxman and Chris Dolce contributed to this reporting.

 The-CNN-Wire